Moisture Investigations (wet basement, ice dams, etc.) Now serving Grand County, Colorado.

-In the past fifteen years, we have worked for scores of home owners who have suffered water damage to windows, walls and structural components due to faulty construction.
+We have worked for scores of home owners who have suffered water damage to windows, walls and structural components due to faulty construction.
 If your home is less than 10 years old, and we find significant water damage or a high likelihood of damage, we can refer you to attorneys and repair specialists who may aid you in proper repairs, and in pursuing a claim against your builder if appropriate and feasible.

 We are recognized as experts in water intrusion.
 Roger Hankey has served as faculty for the Minnesota State Bar Association Continuing Legal Education seminar on "Mold & Water Intrusion".
 He has also made similar presentations to groups of heating & air conditioning contractors, and to the Minnesota Builder's Association.

 A recent US EPA study, and reports from two local radon mitigation firms, indicate that installation of active radon removal systems have been shown to be effective in reducing basement dampness.
 Click here for more information on the study.
 These systems often cost far less than the long term cost of owning and running a dehumidifier.